maul-esel/swt-projekt/Lingvo/Documents/backend-technical-docs.md

 The concepts seen in the diagram are explained in the [glossary](../Abgabe/Glossar.pdf).

 ### Design Model
 The design model shows how these concepts are mapped to design classes and how data storage and physical distribution are implemented.
+The diagram can be found as /Abgabe/Designklassendiagramm.png in full size.
 ![](../Abgabe/Designklassendiagramm.png)
 The `Common` package contains those entities from the domain model present in both the app and the backend.
 These classes are implemented once and used by both projects.

-By abstracting from concrete implementations of audio playback, recording and file storage, these are easily exchanged.
-In the case of audio playback and recording, this allows for the necessary platform-specific implementations.
+By abstracting from concrete implementations of audio playback, recording and file storage, these can be easily exchanged.
+In the case of audio playback and recording, this allows the necessary platform-specific implementations.
 Additionally, the underlying file storage can easily be replaced, e.g. by implementations for the local file system or other providers such as Google.

 ### Backend Structure